BrightSoul/AspNetCoreManyToMany/README.md

 ![demo.png](demo.png)

+> Also check the `join-entity` branch which demonstrates the use of a join entity `ProductTag` which carries additional informations abount the association between `Product` and `Tag`.

 ## Getting started
 Just download or clone this project, then open its folder in Visual Studio Code and press `F5` to run the application.